What Happened Last Week

 Another snoozer for the Asian session.

-But the European & North American Sessions will be very lively with the first major US data in well over a week.
+But the European & North American Sessions will be very lively with the first major US data for the week.

 Key data to focus on:

 EUR – Consumer & Industrial confidence, Economic sentiment

 USD – GDP & PCE Prices